KKlob/Personal-Portfolio/README.md

    - Get all content on page before:
      - [ ] styling for light/dark themes and integrating
      - [ ] adding some basic sub-animations for both onMount/onUnmount and whenInView
+ - Figure out how to keep clippath css applied to profile pic when going through unMount

 ----